RibbonCommunications/webrtc-ios-sdk/tutorials/MobileSDK iOS User Guide.md

 <hr/>

-When SPiDR/Kandy Link server cannot reach to the device using websocket channel, message will be sent through APNS if implemented.
-Using the mobile push mechanism, communication between SPiDR/Kandy Link server  and the device can be maintained even while the application is not awake or in the case of websocket connection failure.
+When Ribbon WebRTC Gateway server cannot reach to the device using websocket channel, message will be sent through APNS if implemented.
+Using the mobile push mechanism, communication between Ribbon WebRTC Gateway server  and the device can be maintained even while the application is not awake or in the case of websocket connection failure.
 In order to register device to the push channel and pass the message to the Mobile SDK, see [**Registering Device for Push Notifications**](#registering-device-for-push-notifications) and [**Receiving Push Notifications**](#receiving-push-notifications) sections.

 Starting April 30, 2020, all iPhone apps submitted to the App Store must be built with the iOS 13 SDK or later.
 This restricts how VoIP Push can be used.
 Therefore Mobile SDK support both VoIP([PushKit](https://developer.apple.com/documentation/pushkit)) and Standard([UserNotifications](https://developer.apple.com/documentation/usernotifications)) Push in order to support Call and, Gone notifications. `PushKit` notifications can wake up or launch your app and wait for app to inform `CallKit` about incoming call, which provides VoIP app developers to present incoming VoIP calls like native GSM/CDMA incoming call.
 With iOS 13 SDK built app it is mandatory to inform `CallKit` when app receives a VoIP push.
 Failure to do so, iOS 13 will kill the app and after a couple of failures iOS 13 will block the app from receiving any further VoIP push notifications which means incoming calls will be blocked but outgoing calls can still be made while application is open.